orange-fritters/fast-mri/README.md

 ### Additional Details

 #### num_workers
-num_workers option of Pytorch DataLoader is a very useful option for speeding up training. num_workers is the number of processes that load data in parallel. put num_workers option 4 times as your gpu number, and you can speed up training by 30%, Especially your data I/O time is huge.
+num_workers option of Pytorch DataLoader is a very useful option for **speeding up training**. num_workers is the number of processes that load data in parallel. put num_workers option 4 times as your gpu number, and you can speed up training by 30%, Especially your data I/O time is huge.